Decoding the diplomatic jargon surrounding Ukraine

 Indivisible security

-“Indivisible security” was one of Moscow’s initial eight demands to NATO back in December 2021.
+“Indivisible security” was one of Moscow’s initial eight demands to Nato back in December 2021.
 It means that neither side should be able to strengthen their security to the detriment of the other side’s security interests.

-Here again, we run up against the ubiquitous point on which neither side seems willing to budge: Ukraine could not join NATO while observing the principle of indivisible security.
+Here again, we run up against the ubiquitous point on which neither side seems willing to budge: Ukraine could not join Nato while observing the principle of indivisible security.

 In 2010, a meeting of the OSCE reaffirmed all members’ commitment to a “Euro-Atlantic and Eurasian security community stretching from Vancouver to Vladivostok” in which “the security of each participating State is inseparably linked to that of all others.”